PrefectHQ/prefect-github/README.md

 ## Welcome!

-Prefect integrations for interacting with GitHub
+Prefect tasks and subflows for interacting with GitHub

 ## Getting Started